Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Discussion

 However our results motivate another \begin{question} The above answer is true for some tensor product structures (in other words, for some ways of resolving a closed system into subsystems) but {\it necessarily not true} for other tensor product structures.
 All tensor product structures are equally real.
 How is a ``right'' TPS chosen from the space of all TPS? \end{question}

 This question is in general unanswered \cite{zurek1998decoherence,omnes2002decoherence} (and very often even unaddressed) in the decoherence program.

+A pragmatic approach to resolving the partitioning ambiguity was advocated in \cite{zanardi2001virtual,zanardi2004quantum}: the choice of a specific TPS was argued to be "induced by the experimentally accessible observables" \cite{zanardi2004quantum}.
+This approach, while being reasonable and natural in the context of quantum information processing and other applications, is unsatisfactory from the fundamental point of view \cite{omnes2002decoherence}.
+Indeed, it is the declared {\it goal} of the decoherence program to decide whether any given observable is experimentally accessible or not, the decision being based solely on the underlying Hamiltonian.

-It seems that the only conceivable way out is to admit that not all TPS are "equally real": some physical requirement distinguishing a certain class of acceptable tensor product structures should be explicitly specified in the decoherence program (as well as in quantum thermalization program).
+Anyhow, it seems that the only conceivable way out is to admit that not all TPS are "equally real": some {\it fundamental} physical requirement distinguishing a certain class of acceptable tensor product structures should be explicitly specified in the decoherence program (as well as in the quantum thermalization program).

 Of course, it is clear from causality arguments based on the finiteness of the speed of communication that there exists a class of distinguished "good" partitionings which respect locality in some form.
-We emphasize, however, that our arguments are completely independent from this line of reasoning: they are equally valid in a non-relativistic setting.
+We emphasize, however, that our arguments are completely independent from this line of reasoning: they are equally valid in a nonrelativistic setting.

 Let us make a final brief remark on locality requirement.
 At first sight, one could take a straightforward approach: to equip quantum theory with a notion of spatial locality (for example as is described in the book \cite{haag1996local}) and to admit only {\it local} (i.e. confined in bounded regions of three-dimensional space) subsystems.
-This prescription, however, seems to be too restrictive.
-For example it does not cover a common situation in which both thermalization and decoherence are well established \cite{joos1985emergence}: a particle or a macroscopic object regarded as the system interacts through collisions with a gas of host particles regarded as the environment.
+This prescription, advocated e.g. in \cite{wallace2010quantum}, can face several difficulties.
+We mention here one of them.
+The prescription does not cover a common situation in which both thermalization and decoherence are well established \cite{joos1985emergence}: a particle or a macroscopic object regarded as the system interacts through collisions with a gas of host particles regarded as the environment.
 In this case the particle or the object can explore unbounded regions of space.
-This example illustrates that a straightforward application of the locality requirement is not a good solution.
+This example illustrates that a straightforward application of the locality requirement can be too restrictive and thus not completely satisfying.
 It remains an open question how the partitioning ambiguity should be resolved in the decoherence and quantum thermalization programs.

-To summarize, the main result of the present paper is as follows.
-For any large closed quantum system a partitioning always exists with respect to which the decoherense-assisted classicality fails to emerge and thermalization fails to occur.